znt5009/TopOppNN.github.io/index.md

 <div><img src = "https://raw.githubusercontent.com/znt5009/TopOppNN.github.io/gh-pages/neuralnet.svg" width ="1000" align="center"></div>

 ## Results
 Overall the project was fairly successful in using CNN as part of the topology optimization process.
 In this project, the team was able to get a binary acurracy of 95.1% and an RMS Acurracy of 80.2%.
 This means that through the use of this CNN a prediction of what the model will look like after topology optimizatioin is determined with a fairly high accuracy to what the actual model will look like.
-This process still takes a lot of time and computional resources, but with better technology this CNN could be used to save hours in the design process of parts that need to be optimizied for industries like space travel.
+In terms of reducing the time it takes for the optimization, the original code took 76.1 seconds to complete from the tenth iteration and only 0.33 seconds for the neural network.
+This is a hug saving in time from this CNN that could be used to save hours in the design process of parts that need to be optimizied for industries like space travel.
 In the table below you can see the input data, the actual output, the predictied output, and the binary predictions.
 <div><img src = "https://raw.githubusercontent.com/znt5009/TopOppNN.github.io/gh-pages/predictionMatrix.svg" width ="1000" align="center"></div>